Security providers | PRA Pathfinder

 As a result, all configuration of local and SAML users is managed at the Pathfinder Platform level, not within individual instances of the Privileged Remote Access (PRA) product.

-SAML users and groups defined in Pathfinder are exposed within the Admin interface of PRA, where user and groups can be used for individual assignments or Group Policy configurations.
+SAML users and groups defined in Pathfinder are exposed within the Admin interface of PRA, where user and groups can be used for individual assignments or group policy configurations.

-Important
+Important information

 The Security Providers page